nandappputra/nandappputra/README.md

 ### Hi, I'm Nanda! ✨

 <p>
-I'm a student who like to explore new stuff, and coding is one of them!<br>
+I'm a student who like to explore new stuff!<br>
-Currently learning the basics and looking forward to improve my knowledge on the subject!
+Currently learning the basics and looking forward to improve my knowledge on the subject
 </p>

 🐍 Python | 📜 Javascript